NICHD-BSPC/intro-rnaseq-hpc/lessons/wk4_lesson02_automating_workflow.md

 # USAGE: sh rnaseq_analysis_on_input_file.sh <name of fastq file>
 ```

-It is okay to specify this after everything else is set up, since you will have most clarity about the script only once it is fully done.

 Additional helpful notes might be what the user should expect in terms of output file and directories.

 ### Saving and running script